HomeWriting

 The communication problem

-You have ideas about a topic—it could be mundane, it could be profound.
+You have ideas on a topic—it could be mundane, it could be profound.
 For me, it might be the reality TV show Love Island (the British version, of course); for my friend Zach, whether or not humans have free will.
 It could be anything.
 No matter what the topic you choose, you have all sorts of snippets of ideas floating around in your head, and they're all linked with thousands of little connections that form a network of your thoughts.
+Your perspective.

 The issue comes when you want to communicate those ideas to someone.
 In an ideal world, they'd end up with that exact same network in their head.
 Of course, in the real world, that perfect copy is obviously not possible, so the goal is to maximize the amount of that network that gets reflected into their mind.
 Since you can't convey every single idea and connection, which ones you choose to convey make a big difference on how much of your thought network the other person understands.